Suzhou-Tongyuan/ObjectOriented.jl/docs/src/how-to-translate-oop-into-julia.md

     else
         Base.getfield(self, name)
     end

+MyClass2(1).double() # 2
 ```

-Supporting dot methods in Julia is NOT RECOMMANDED due to the poor IDE support and the convention "dot operators access fields".
+Supporting dot methods in Julia is NOT RECOMMANDED due to the poor IDE support and other conventions like "dot operators access fields".

-Strongly coupling methods with classes is proved not a general solution.
+Besides, strongly coupling methods with classes is proved not a general solution.
 A real-world instance is operator overloading, where Julia's multiple dispatch is the-state-of-the-art solution to the problem.
 The infrastructure part of deep learning frameworks requires facilities similar to multiple dispatch, where an evidence can be found from [this discussion](https://news.ycombinator.com/item?id=29354474).

 You probably don't know the an interesting facts: dot methods are not really a component of OOP, it's just a historical idiom of many OOP languages.